Table of Contents

 Q1.
 What are the 6 subjects that we can select in commerce?

 Answer– These are the 6 subjects you can select while taking up commerce:

 - Business Studies (Mandatory)

 - Informatics Practices/ Mathematics (Mandatory)

 Q2.
-What is the required minimum percentage to enroll in Commerce courses?
+What is the required minimum percentage to enroll in commerce courses?

 Answer- To pursue commerce as a major, you do not need to meet any minimum requirements.
 All you have to do is obtain passing marks in all subjects.

 Q3.
-Is maths compulsory in commerce?
+Is mathematics compulsory in commerce?

 Answer-In commerce, mathematics is not a required subject; instead, you can choose from a variety of subjects in this program.